barrucadu/memo.barrucadu.co.uk/memos/campaign-ideas.markdown

 do that in a reasonable timeframe while making money on the way, while also dealing with people who try to mislead or otherwise stop you.
 Of course, you can *also* cheat and try to thin out the competition.

+### The Fall of the Imperium

+It's the year 1125.
+Emperor Strephon, once a fit and handsome man, now pale and thin, consumed by stress, sits in a chair, resting his head in his hands as he studies the latest report from the front.
+This report, now over half a year old, confirms one thing: the Aslan are winning the war.
+Pax Rulin, the fortress world of the Trojan Reach, has fallen, the Reach itself is all but lost, and who knows how much further they'll advance?

+The other sector fleets have been displaced to assist, leaving skeleton defences elsewhere, and the Imperium's other neighbours have been quick to take advantage.
+Incursions by the Zhodani Consulate, the Solomani Confederation, the Sword Worlds Confederation, and the Vargr, have resulted in the losses of dozens of worlds.
+Terra once more belongs to the Solomani.

+Strephon reflects on how all this began, two years ago.
+It was supposed to be a great day, the highest ranking Aslan ever to make the trip to Capital: a representative not just for his clan, but for all the clans.
+One who could speak with the voice of the Tlaukhu.
+But there was a bomb.
+The ambassador immediately, bravely, honourably, selflessly, threw himself between Strephon and the explosion.
+The ambassador died in the blast, Strephon survived with only minor injuries.
+When the news made it back to the Hierate, they accused the Imperium of some sort of human trickery.
+It was the spark that ignited the powder keg, the fragile peace was shattered, and tens of thousands of territory-hungry ihatei poured over the border.

+The independent worlds of the Trojan Reach were taken in a few months.
+The reborn Kingdom of Drinax put up a good fight, but was also lost.
+The imperial border was overrun, and it's just been worse news since then.
+Eventually the Aslan will tire of war, and settle down to rule the worlds they've conquered, but how many more will they take before then?

+Strephon sighs, and leans back with his eyes closed, massaging his creased forehead.

+Then the door bursts open, a naval intelligence officer rushes in, glances around to make sure there's nobody else in the room, and says "your majesty, it's Project Longbow, it's picked something up!"

+Strephon's mind turns to Project Longbow.
+A highly classified, beyond top secret, project to use a series of detectors spread across the whole Imperium, and all pointing at the same patch of sky, to make a single satellite dish dozens of parsecs wide.
+All to investigate some anomaly deep in space, close to the galactic core.

+"Your Majesty!" the officer snaps, drawing Strephon out of his memories, "It's a ship.
+A ship unlike any design we've ever seen before, coming from the core.
+And sir, it's travelling at a speed of jump-10."

+**Player buy-in:** There are at least two campaign ideas here, both set against a backdrop of the collapse of the Third Imperium.
+We should decide what we want and flesh it out some more.
+Option 1 is a naval campaign where you're fighting against one of the hostile forces, either the Aslan themselves, or one of the other factions taking advantage of the chaos.
+Option 2 is a scientific campaign where you're part of a research crew sent by Imperial Naval Intelligence to investigate this mysterious high-tech ship coming from deep space.
+I guess there are some more options too, eg you could play a crew of regular people trying to get by in this societal collapse; or you could even play members of the invading forces, like a ship of Aslan seeking to make their names.

 ### The Pirates of Drinax